alexisbcc/category-theory/README.md

 ## Products

-Product is similar to vectorial projections:
+A product is a pair of objects that have projections that maps to the both elements of the product.

 ```haskell
   -- for an object c